RijoyP/rsgsystems/README.md

 - Jaeger UI: choose service `rsgsystem-server` and click Find Traces.
 - Zipkin UI: search for service `rsgsystem-server`.

+### Drill-Down (Charts -> Events)

+The dashboard supports a direct drill-down interaction:

+- In **Event Severity Distribution**, click a severity bar (`info`, `warning`, `critical`).
+- The app scrolls to the Event Log section.
+- The Event Log is reloaded with that severity pre-selected.

+This allows quick investigation from aggregate chart signal to detailed event rows.

 ### Metrics (Prometheus + Grafana)

 - Server metrics endpoint: `http://localhost:4000/metrics`